Olumbe Bassir: Career

 He spent most of his professional career at the University of Ibadan, where he founded the Biochemistry and Microbiology departments.
 He laid the foundation of what became the first medical school in West Africa.
 By 1958, he was already a full professor.
 His academic specialty was nutrition and biochemical toxicology.
 He was at various times Head of those two departments, Dean of faculty and also served as acting Vice Chancellor.

 He had written at least 250 professional papers by 1972 when University of London conferred the doctor of science degree (D.Sc.) on him.
 He had performed very successful lecture tours in the then Soviet Union, the United Kingdom, and the United States of America among others.

 Olumbe Bassir was the author of several books.
 His 1957 book Anthology of West African Verse was seminal in introducing written African poetry to Western audiences.
 His other popular books include Handbook of Practical Biochemistry (1963) and Metabolism of Afflatoxins and other Mycotoxins (1989).

 In 1968, he formed a partnership with Richard Tecwyn Williams through the British Inter-University Council for Higher Education Overseas.
-The programme's research division helped develop the Drug Metabolism and Biochemical Toxicology research program at Ibadan and contributed in fostering interest and making interesting findings in animal nutritional habits.
+The programmer's research division helped develop the Drug Metabolism and Biochemical Toxicology research program at Ibadan and contributed in fostering interest and making interesting findings in animal nutritional habits.

 After retiring from the University of Ibadan, he remained active for several years, continuing to act as editor of the West African Journal of Biology and Applied Chemistry.
 He also served as chairman of the Welcome Nigeria Fund, which became the Bassir-Thomas Biomedical Foundation in the early 1990s.
 He also regularly organised the annual Open House Colloquim.